castai/docs/docs/getting-started/creating-your-first-cluster.md

 ## Creating cluster

 Start by logging into your account.
-You can create a new cluster by clicking on **Create a cluster** button in Cast AI console:
+You can create a new cluster by clicking on **Create a cluster** button in CAST AI console:

 ![](creating-your-first-cluster/no-clusters.png)

-At this point, we will ask you to enter your cluster name and select its region of multi-cloud providers.
+At this point, we will ask you to enter your cluster name and select its region of multi cloud providers.
 Make sure that the cluster name starts with a letter and use hyphens between the letters (no numbers or other characters are allowed).